dxcamps/DLI_RoboWorkshop_1/pre-requisite lab/readme.md

 - DIGITS
 - Jupyter

-You will copy that vhd over to a storage account in your own subscription, and then run a tempalte to create a Virtual Machine that uses that vhd as it's hard disk.
+You will copy that vhd over to a storage account in your own subscription, and then use a template to create a Virtual Machine that uses that vhd as it's hard disk.

 In addition to the vhd, your Virtual Machine will also need some additional resources.
 These will all be created for you by a template, but it's helpful to understand them.

 - A Network Interface (NIC) - This is the virtual version of the Network Interface (think ethernet port) on your computer.
 - A public IP Address - This will be assigned to your NIC and is how we will access our VM over the Internet.
+- A Fully Qualified Domain Name (FQDN): this will be your vm name, followed by `eastus.cloudapp.azure.com` (assuming you create your vm in the `eastus` data center).
 - A Virtual Network - This is the internal virtual network that our NIC is attached to.
 We don't really need it for this workshop, but a virtual network would allow you to connect multiple virtual machines to it, and allow direct, private communication between those VMs on that network.
 - A Network Security Group - These provide the sets of firewall access rules that Azure enforces for you.
 The template you run will create a network security group that allows incoming access to ports 22 (for ssh), 80 (for jupyter) and 8888 (for DIGITS).
 The template then assigns that networks security group to your NIC.